react-navigation/react-navigation.github.io/versioned_docs/version-5.x/hello-react-navigation.md

 > The casing of the route name doesn't matter -- you can use lowercase `home` or capitalized `Home`, it's up to you.
 We prefer capitalizing our route names.

-> The only required configuration for a screen is the `name` and `component` props.
-You can read more about the other options available in the [stack navigator reference](stack-navigator.md).

 ### Configuring the navigator

 All of the route configuration is specified as props to our navigator.
 We haven't passed any props to our navigator, so it just uses the default configuration.